New Blue Carbon Resource for Marine Scientists

 - Catriona Jeorrett – Marine Scotland.

-Tags: blue carbon, carbon, carbon removal, Carbon sequestration, climate change, emissions, Exclusive Economic Zone, Marine, Marine Carbon, marine emissions, Marine Scotland, MSS, research, science, Scotland, Scottish greenhouse gas emissions, Scottish Marine and Freshwater Science, University of St Andrews
+Tags: blue carbon, carbon removal, Carbon sequestration, climate change, Exclusive Economic Zone, Marine, Marine Carbon, marine emissions, research, science, Scotland, Scottish greenhouse gas emissions, Scottish Marine and Freshwater Science, University of St Andrews